Skip to main content

 Biography

 Laurie has been a member of the Women's Fund since 2008.
 She has previously served as Research Committee Co-Chair, Grantee Liaison, and Steering Committee chair.
 From 2018 to 2020, she was Board Chair of the newly incorporated Women’s Fund.
-Currently, she chairs the Information Technology committee and continues to serve on the Board of Directors.
+Currently, she chairs the Information Technology committee, the Research Committee, and continues to serve on the Board of Directors.
 After earning a B.A. from University of Illinois, Laurie pursued a career in financial services and in 1982 she founded her own financial research company.
 She was a member of several nonprofit boards across the country focused on the welfare of families and children.
 Since moving to Santa Barbara in 2000, she has chaired the Newcomers Club community service committee, led the United Way's "Lunch Bunch" program, and served as a board member and interim Executive Director of the Nonprofit Support Center.
 She has also served on the Ensemble Theatre, Social Venture Partners and Transition House boards.

 Lynn Karlson